Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

 ![](img/shader-error.png)

 Notice how there is already error?
 This is because the shader editor reloads shaders on the fly.
-The first thing Godot shaders need is a declaration of what type of shader they are.
+The first thing Pandemonium shaders need is a declaration of what type of shader they are.
 We set the variable `shader_type` to `spatial` because this is a spatial shader.